-Atlantic Magazine.
-Thoughtful long form essays on current events.
+Atlantic Magazine — $25 Thoughtful long form essays on current events.

-Bon Appétit Magazine.
+Bon Appétit Magazine — $5.
 For foodies.
 And what a great price!

-Sunset Magazine.
+Sunset Magazine — $12.
 This one is ideal for anyone living in Western States (or for anyone who wishes they were).

-The New Yorker Magazine.
+The New Yorker Magazine — $5 for 3 months (that’s 12 issues).
 You always feel smarter when a issue of The New Yorker shows up in your mailbox.

-Magnolia Journal.
+Magnolia Journal — $20.
 Know a Fixer Upper lover?
 This subscription will make their day.

 Here’s another mini-category within this miscellaneous gift guide.
-These options are great as family gifts (though really, they work as individual gifts too).
+These options are great as family gifts (and some could work as individual gifts too).

-Retro Series Board Games.
+Retro Series Board Games — $15 to $20.
 There are a ton of options in this retro line.
 You can gift one box, or a few to make a set.

-Rainbow Sport Kite.
+Rainbow Sport Kite — $16.
 I listed a silly kite above, and this one is more substantial and better quality.
 Kite-flying is a super fun family activity.

-1000 Piece Puzzle of Bestseller Covers.
+1000 Piece Puzzle of Bestseller Covers — $18.
 We love doing a puzzle together on Christmas Day in the afternoon.
 This one seems awesome because there are so many conversations you could have about all those books!

-Oversize Connect 4.
-This one has a higher price tag, but wow, what an impact it would make on Christmas morning.
+Oversize Connect 4 — $99.
+What an impact this would make on Christmas morning.
 It’s four feet wide!
-What an awesome addition this would be to a family room or play room.
+An awesome addition to a family room or play room.